MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 ``` bash
 <mc:id>MODEL_ID</mc:id>
 ```
-Additionaly, the response contains other valuable attributes for your application.
+Additionally, the response contains other valuable attributes for your application.

 In the response, you can find other useful attributes that you can use for your application.

 You can see here how to build a 3D profile (version 2):
 - [3D Profile v2](http://localhost:3000/docs/MapColonies/3D/services/catalog/catalog-profile-v2)

-### <ins>Usful and recommended attributes to use and display in your UI for the best user expirience:</ins>
+### <ins>Useful and recommended attributes to use and display in your UI for the best user experience:</ins>
 - <ins>product name</ins> attributes to display the records property.
-- <ins>footprint/product_bbox</ins> attribute in order to dasplay the footprint of the model.
+- <ins>footprint/product_bbox</ins> attribute in order to display the footprint of the model.
 - <ins>imagingTimeBeginUTC</ins> attribute to order the 3D models by their footage creation time.
 - <ins>region</ins> attribute to group 3D models from the same region.